What Is Lewy Body Dementia?

 Lewy bodies are named for Dr. Friederich Lewy, a German neurologist.
 In 1912, he discovered abnormal protein deposits that disrupt the brain's normal functioning in people with Parkinson's disease.
 These abnormal deposits are now called "Lewy bodies."

 Lewy bodies are made of a protein called alpha-synuclein.
 In the healthy brain, alpha-synuclein plays a number of important roles in neurons (nerve cells) in the brain, especially at synapses, where brain cells communicate with each other.
-In LBD, alpha-synuclein forms into clumps inside neurons, starting in particular regions of the brain.
+In LBD, alpha-synuclein forms into clumps inside neurons, starting in areas of the brain that control aspects of memory and movement.
 This process causes neurons to work less effectively and, eventually, to die.
-The activities of brain chemicals important to brain function are also affected.
-The result is widespread damage to certain parts of the brain and a decline in abilities affected by those brain regions.
+The activities of certain brain chemicals are also affected.
+The result is widespread damage to specific brain regions and a decline in abilities affected by those brain regions.

 Lewy bodies affect several different brain regions in LBD: